Ace17/dscripten/README.md

   This is a demonstration on how D code can be compiled to Javascript using a combination of existing tools.

+Demo
+====

+  You can try an online demo here: http://code.alaiwan.org/dscripten/full.html

 Usage
 -----